 Part insert molded with PEEK

-Insert molding is the process of molding or forming plastic parts around other non-plastic parts or inserts to create a single part.
-The inserted component is most commonly a simple object, such as a knife blade or surgical tube, but in some cases, inserts can be as complex as a battery or motor.
+Insert injection molding involves encapsulating a previously fabricated component in molten resin to produce a finished part.
+The inserted component is usually a simple object, such as a knife blade or surgical tube, but in some cases, inserts can be as complex as a battery or motor.

-Insert molding (or “insert moulding”) is just one of the many specialized plastic injection molding services Stack Plastics offers.
-We utilize highly-advanced vertical molding machines that are specifically designed for insert injection molding.
-The insert molding process requires very tight tolerances to ensure correct formation of the plastic parts—misalignment of even a fraction of a millimeter can lead to complete failure of the process.
-Our state-of-the-art insert molding equipment can meet even the most exacting specifications.
+Insert molding (or “insert moulding”) is just one of the many specialized plastic injection molding services Springboard offers.
+Using highly-advanced vertical molding machines, our process achieves tight tolerances to ensure correct formation of the plastic parts.

-To guarantee that the metal insert parts match these specifications, as well, we’ve forged sound working relationships with a number of vendors who supply us with high quality metal insert components.
+To guarantee that the metal insert parts match your specifications, we’ve forged sound working relationships with numerous vendors who supply us with high-quality metal insert components.
 We will also work with customer-supplied inserts, as your project requires.

 Injection Molding Threads for Screw Thread Applications